c-daly/apollo/docs/HERMES_SETUP.md

 When you send a chat prompt now:

-- The browser/CLI calls Hermes `/llm` with your configured provider/model.
+- The browser streams to Apollo’s `POST /api/chat/stream` endpoint.
+Apollo then calls Hermes `/llm` with your configured provider/model (OpenAI via `OPENAI_API_KEY`, Azure, etc.) and forwards chunks back to the UI.
-- Apollo persists the response to the persona diary (`POST /api/persona/entries`), so Sophia’s Neo4j store keeps a record of the exchange.
+- Apollo persists the response to the persona diary (`POST /api/persona/entries`) on your behalf, so Sophia’s Neo4j store keeps a record of the exchange without requiring the browser to make a second API call.
-- Diagnostics telemetry reflects the real `/llm` latency and token usage.
+- Diagnostics telemetry reflects the real `/llm` latency and token usage because the server records metrics once the streamed response finishes.

 To confirm Sophia storage, open the Persona Diary tab or query via: